 Parental overcontrol involves preventing children from taking charge of an area where they need to develop autonomy and independence.
 This parenting approach tends to become more obvious with older children and adolescents, as these are stages at which children tend to begin developing independence and testing boundaries.

-Overcontrol of a child can involve their parent making decisions about how they should spend time and energy, such as choosing what elective or year 12 subjects a student should do, what sports they should play or what university course they should undertake.
+Overcontrol of a child can involve their parent making decisions about how they should spend time and energy, such as choosing what elective or year 12 subjects a student should select, what sports they should play or what university course they should undertake.
 It also involves taking over activities that are the child’s responsibility, such as doing their homework and assignments for them.
 Finally, it can involve setting restrictive boundaries and preventing the child from moving beyond them, such as severely limiting friendship options, social outlets and curfews, and engaging in checking behaviours, such as calling or texting several times during an event to ensure the child is not overstepping boundaries, or accompanying an older child to a social event when it is not necessary for a parent to do so.

 The problem with parental overcontrol is that, aside from preventing children from developing independence, it also prevents them from experiencing the most powerful learning experiences of all – mistakes.
 We have all had experiences of being given advice, ignoring it, and having a resultant unpleasant experience.
 This negative outcome usually helped us to understand why we were given the original advice and encouraged us to follow it in the future.
 It is these experiences that truly help children to become wiser and more sensible human beings over time.